-Zanzibar Strategy for Growth and Reduction of Poverty III, 2016-2020: The Zanzibar Strategy for Growth and Reduction of Poverty III comes up with key results areas to ensure that the strategy is focused, prioritized and resultsbased (i) Enabling Sustainable and Inclusive Growth (ii) Promoting Human Capital Development (iii) Providing quality services for all (iv) Environmental Sustainability and Climate Resilience (v) Adhering to Good Governance Principles.
+Zanzibar Strategy for Growth and Reduction of Poverty III, 2016-2020: The Zanzibar Strategy for Growth and Reduction of Poverty III comes up with key results areas to ensure that the strategy is focused, prioritized and results-based (i) Enabling Sustainable and Inclusive Growth (ii) Promoting Human Capital Development (iii) Providing quality services for all (iv) Environmental Sustainability and Climate Resilience (v) Adhering to Good Governance Principles.

 Zanzibar Climate Change Strategy, 2014: The Strategy aims to provide a national response framework for addressing the impacts of climate change and ensure commitment and engagement of all stakeholders in addressing the impacts.
-The Strategy provides guidance to mainstreaming of climate change adaptation opt for low carbon pathway towards sustainable economy.
+The Strategy provides guidance to mainstreaming of climate change adaptation, strengthen institutional coordination arrangements and encourage the adoption, transfer and diffusion of technologies that enhance low carbon pathway towards sustainable economy.